 The price makes this dog tracker a little too pricey for me; however, the inclusion of the activity monitor makes me think twice about not splurging for this particular model.
 I mean, it offers a whole other level of convenience you don’t always see in a dog tracker.

-Therefore, if you have the money to spend, I’d recommend buying this one over the other two models on this list.
+Therefore, if you have the money to spend and what a 2 in 1 GPS and health tracker, I’d recommend buying this one over the other two models on this list.
 It has more impressive features and will make sure your staffy doesn’t go anywhere where you can’t find them.
+If you like the idea of tracking your dog's health, we've compiled a list of the best dog health monitors here.

 The TKSTAR Mini GPS Tracker doesn’t provide a lot of additional features; however, it does offer high-quality results at an affordable price.
 If you're simply looking for something to keep tabs on your dog without emptying your bank account, this one should be considered.